As an entrepreneur, email is likely to be your main communication channel.

 6. Get More Storage Space

-By just investing $5/month, you get 30 GB storage space plus a professional business email that uses your domain.
+By just investing $6/month, you get 30 GB storage space plus a professional business email that uses your domain.

-I’m using G Suite right now for my business email and to store all my daily word count tracker spreadsheets, manuscripts, blogging editorial calendars etc. And I’m definitely getting my value’s worth.
+I’m using Google Workspace right now for my business email and to store all my daily word count tracker spreadsheets, manuscripts, blogging editorial calendars etc. And I’m definitely getting my value’s worth.

-Besides, it’s very simple to set up your business email with G Suite.
+Besides, it’s very simple to set up your business email with Google Workspace (formerly G Suite).

 Just look at how much storage space I have!